kismetwireless/kismet-docs/devel/plugin.md

 ---
 Kismet can load additional code dynamically at runtime in the form of a plugin.

-Plugins are a double-edged sword: in their current implementation, plugins are full first-class citizens in the Kismet ecosystem:  A plugin can perform any action Kismet native code can perform, and are given a direct reference to the internal Kismet module system.
+Plugins are a double-edged sword: In their current implementation, plugins are full first-class citizens in the Kismet ecosystem;  a plugin can perform any action Kismet native code can perform, and are given a direct reference to the internal Kismet module system.

 ## Plugin Code